Elias Díaz Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 27th in the league with a collective 7.1 strikeouts per nine innings.
+- The Nationals pitching staff is 28th in the league with a collective seven strikeouts per nine innings.

-- The Nationals have a 5.07 team ERA that ranks 21st among all MLB pitching staffs.
+- The Nationals have a 5.18 team ERA that ranks 22nd among all league pitching staffs.

-- The Nationals surrender the fifth-most home runs in baseball (14 total, 1.8 per game).
+- Nationals pitchers combine to surrender 15 total home runs at a clip of 1.7 per game (fifth-most in the league).

-- The Nationals will send Williams (0-1) to the mound to make his second start of the season.
+- Kuhl (0-0) pitches for the Nationals to make his second start this season.

-- The righty last pitched on Monday against the Tampa Bay Rays, when he threw five innings, allowing three earned runs while giving up six hits.
+- In his most recent appearance on Tuesday, the right-hander threw five innings against the Tampa Bay Rays, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.